fawnium/autolang/README.md

 The project is heavily based on the theory from *Introduction to the Theory of Computation* by Michael Sipser.

-> [!WARNING]
-> A critical memory bug has been discovered in the current version, which can potentially freeze your system.
-> Calling the `.L()` method of an automata object, or another method which generates all words over an alphabet, will attempt to allocate memory for the *entire* alphabet simultaneously.
-> This can run into several GB of memory for even moderate-length alphabets.
-There are no safety measures for this at either the *autolang* or Python level.
-> To avoid this issue, only use small lengths for alphabet size, e.g. `.L(10)` and **not** `.L(30)`.
-Safety will vary depending on the number of letters in the alphabet, so always stay under length 10 to be safe and avoid system freezes.
-> This bug will be patched within the next 7 days.

 - **version** : 0.1.0
 - **license** : MIT standard license
 - **build status** : prototype/WIP